 I was able to collect my passport with the visa sticker in the following day.

 The visa duration is 60 days on entry.
 You may extend it for an additional 30 days for a total of 90.
+And although I got it in Vietnam, another popular option for you is to get the Thai Single Entry Tourist Visa in Laos.

 Here is how to get Thailand tourist visa extension.
 But if you leave Thailand at any time, your single entry tourist visa is canceled, unless you apply for a Thailand re-entry permit.